 - "SOA" Web Service Style - methods for business functions and parameters / objects are defined in a "WSDL" scheme file.
 This makes it possible to create an own frontend and communicate synchronously with the CDX.

 - W3C Web Service standards and guidelines

 - OASIS-XML-Namespace document for the WS security regulation 1.2

 The CDX WSI user manual provides a detailed description of this service and how it works with your in-house application.
 To use the CDX Web Service, your company places a minimum of one License order in CDX (for CMD or MDS).

-Please review here to see how you can test the CDX Web Service.
+Please review the Web Service Client Installation document to see how you can test the CDX Web Service.

 CDX is always refining and enhancing our functionality to stay ahead of the changing compliance landscape.